Jonathan E. Kaplan: United States ambassador to Singapore

 On July 29, 2021, President Joe Biden nominated Kaplan to be the next United States ambassador to Singapore.
 The Senate Foreign Relations Committee held hearings on his nomination on October 20, 2021.
 The committee favorably reported Kaplan's nomination to the Senate floor on November 3, 2021.
 The entire Senate confirmed his nomination on November 19, 2021.
 On December 6, 2021, he presented his credentials to President Halimah Yacob.
-In February 2024, the Department of State released a watchdog report suggesting Kaplan mistreated staff and wasted money.
+In February 2024, the Department of State released a watchdog report suggesting that Kaplan mistreated staff, wasted funds and had a poor relationship with local officials while in Singapore.